Fifty3North/troolio/README.md

 In the above example we can see the following:
 * It subscribes, i.e. listens to the ShoppingListActor stream
-* It is Reentrant so doesn't lock during a request
+* It is Reentrant so can process more than one message at a time
 * It is a StatelessWorker so doesn't change between calls and can be instantiated many times to improve throughput.

 ### Projections